 How do I sign up for the next PeerSpectives facilitator training session?

 Training sessions are offered twice yearly:

 - March 28-30, 2017

 - September 12-14, 2017

 Registration must be completed 30 days before each session and is on a first-come, first-served basis with a maximum of 20 attendees.
 (A signed and paid license is required prior to registration.)
 Contact Rita Phillips to register.

 - First-year licenses include the cost of training one facilitator.
-Additional attendees or individuals previously trained under an earlier license may attend a session for $200 per person ($300 in 2017).
+Additional attendees or individuals previously trained under an earlier license may attend a session for $300 per person.